 In addition to hiking, Quechee Gorge hosts a variety of other outdoor activities including canoeing, fishing, cross country skiing, and snowshoeing.

-As a relatively short trail, Quechee Gorge Trail is one of the best day hikes in New England.
+As a relatively short trail, Quechee Gorge Trail has an incredibly high ROI..

 Follow Kyla’s adventures on Instagram!

-The Cliff Walk is one of the best easy hikes in New England
+The Cliff Walk is one of the best easy hikes in Rhode Island

 The Cliff Walk connects Newport’s extravagant mansions with the picturesque waterfront area.
 You’re basically walking through the backyards of the Gilded Age mansions, dating back to the late 1800s and early 1900s.
 These “summer cottages” (as their owners once called them) were built to rival the royal palaces of Europe, decked out with the most elaborate and expensive décor of the time.